|

 - Identify different Web 2.0 business models and applications

-- Build rich browser-based user interfaces
+- Build rich browser-based user interfaces using AJAX, DOJO and Flex

 - Use popular Web APIs to connect to other web applications